samarth-robo/blog/_posts/2020-11-18-robot_camera_calibration.md

 hand-eye calibration equations, you get the pose of the calibration target w.r.t. robot end effector!

+The same reasoning applies to the pose of the calibration target w.r.t. robot base for the eye-on-hand scenario.

 # Further Steps
 The [paper](https://journals.sagepub.com/doi/10.1177/02783649922066213) I linked above and the code linked below solve the "$AX=XB$" problem in the least-squares